 15. The Shoebill is Endangered

 Unfortunately, this species is nearing extinction.
 With less than 10,000 birds left, the species is struggling to survive.

 The bird is threatened by hunters, the destruction of their environments by humans, and cultural taboos that lead to them being captured by tribes.

-Many cultures believe that the birds are taboo and bring about bad luck.
+Many cultures believe that birds are taboo and bring about bad luck.
 Some of the native tribes require members to kill the birds in order to cleanse their land from bad omens.
-This has lead to the species becoming extinct in some parts of Africa.
+This has led to the species becoming extinct in some parts of Africa.

-The zoo trade, which was designed to help the species survive, has lead to underpopulation.
+The zoo trade, which was designed to help the species survive, has led to underpopulation.
 Many birds are taken from their native environment and placed in zoos where they refuse to mate.

 More reading: How fast can crocodiles run?

-And there you have it: 15 shoebill stork facts.
+And there you have it: 15 shoebill facts.

 What do you think of this dinosaur-like bird?
 Have you seen one before?
 Join us in the comments!